 You are more important than your stuff!
 Don't forget to take steps to ensure your safety and that of your family ahead of a big weather event.

 - Make sure you have an emergency kit and that it's correctly stocked.

 - Create an emergency plan for your household.

 - Charge your phone in case you lose power.

 Tip: Download the official Red Cross Hazard App to get warnings and alerts on when bad weather is on the way.

-Once the bad weather has passed, make sure everyone is safe and check for damage or loose material on and around your house.
-If you need to make a claim, it’s a good idea to take photos of any damage.
+Once the bad weather has passed, make sure everyone is safe.
+Then check for damage or loose material on and around your house.
+If you need to make a claim, it’s a good idea to take photos of any damage, list damaged items and make your claim online.
 Don’t start non-essential repairs without your insurance company’s approval.